ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Basic image based subtitle format; The subtitles are stored as images, like in the DVD [@?DVD-Video].
-The timestamp in the block header of Matroska indicates the start display time, the duration is set with the Duration element.
+The timestamp in the block header of Matroska indicates the start display time, the duration is set with the `BlockDuration` element.
 The full data for the subtitle bitmap is stored in the Block's data section.

 ### S_TEXT/ASS